jtfrey/vscode-shell-proxy/README.md

 Anyone supporting users on HPC resources knows that documenting the appropriate way to do something on the system doesn't mean all users will find that information, read it, and employ it in their workflows.
 With **Remote-SSH**, users who discover the tool will inevitably follow Microsoft's instructions and wind up leaving behind orphaned sessions on the login nodes, which will be noticed and prompt IT staff's contacting them to correct their behavior.

 The [vscode-cleanup.py](./vscode-cleanup.py) script attempts to help the situation by identifying vscode process trees whose root process is orphaned (ppid 1) and killing that process and its descendents.

+## <a name="v2.0.0"></a>Site-specific Modifications

+The original release of this script embedded many system-specific behaviors.
+UD's clusters use the Slurm job scheduler and `salloc` is configured with acceptable default flags, so the backend shell was started quite simply with `salloc`.
+The `salloc` must be executed with a specific workgroup gid selected, so the command is wrapped by our `workgroup` command.
+None of this is likely usable by other sites, and that was proved in the code provided on PR #3.

+In version 2.0.0, the class-based refactoring of the script from PR #3 was used.
+The runtime configuration was also encapsulated in a class.
+A number of event-based notification methods were introduced into the classes, allowing subclasses to hook into the binary TCP proxy and backend launcher runloops, e.g. for the sake of sending additional commands to the backend shell or parsing stdout for additional information.

+The intention is for subclassing to be used to extend the functionality of the baseline script.
+Sites need not modify `vscode-shell-proxy.py`; rather, in the same directory as that script a `vscode-shell-proxy-local.py` source file is loaded, compiled, and executed at runtime.
+The code in that local config script should include subclasses that implement the site-specific behaviors.
+See the [vscode-shell-proxy-local.example.py](./vscode-shell-proxy-local.example.py) script for template subclasses.
+The site-specific modifications necessary for UD's clusters and for the PR #3 contributor's system are encapsulated in the [vscode-shell-proxy-local.UDelDarwin.py](./vscode-shell-proxy-local.UDelDarwin.py) and [vscode-shell-proxy-local.Poehlmann.py](./vscode-shell-proxy-local.Poehlmann.py) scripts, respectively.